ardavanghaffari/programming-puzzles/powerset/README.md

 Space Complexity is also $O(n * 2^n)$.
 We will have $n$ recursive function calls on the call stack, each of which requires $O(2^n)$ space to store all of its subsets.

+### Bit manipulation solution
+The implementation consists of a nested for loop.
+For an input with $n$ elements, the outer loop executes $2^n$ times, generating all the binary representations from 0 to $2^n - 1$, each corresponding to one of the subsets.
+The inner loop executes $n$ times, iterating through all the bits in the binary representation and deciding if the element should be included in the subset.
+This results in a $O(n * 2^n)$ time complexity.

+Space complexity is similarly $O(n * 2^n)$ as there are $2^n$ subsets, each containing at most
+$n$ elements.

 ## Hints
 <details>
 <summary>Hint 1</summary>